-- Reduce income tax rates by 0.3 percentage points in all three brackets for calendar years 2001 and 2002, an additional 0.2 in 2003, and another 0.1 in 2004. - Increase the Working Family Credit for taxpayers with one child by \$100, and by \$200 for those with two or more children in calendar years 2001 and 2002; in 2003 and thereafter, child credits are doubled to \$200 and \$400 and generation and phaseout rates are increased by 50%--achieving an overall doubling of the credit. - Modify other income tax credits and subtractions: modify the K-12 credit and subtraction to clarify qualifying expenditures and promote better accuracy and compliance. - Eliminate the Alternative Minimum Tax in calendar year 2003 to simplify ax calculation requirements.
+- Reduce income tax rates by 0.4 percentage points in all three brackets for calendar years 2001 and 2002, an additional 0.1 in 2003, and another 0.1 in 2004. - Increase the Working Family Credit for taxpayers with one child by \$100, and by \$200 for those with two or more children in calendar years 2001 and 2002; in 2003 and thereafter, child credits are doubled to \$200 and \$400 and generation and phaseout rates are increased by 50%--achieving an overall doubling of the credit. - Modify other income tax credits and subtractions: eliminate the dependent care credit beginning in calendar year 2002 and shift the savings to dependent care programs operated by the Department of Human Services; modify the K-12 credit and subtraction to clarify qualifying expenditures and promote better accuracy and compliance.

-Reduce and simplify the penalty structure for late filing and payments so it will be less onerous on taxpayers with short delays, and more effective in preventing lengthy delinquencies.
+- Eliminate the Alternative Minimum Tax to simplify tax calculation requirements. - Reduce and simplify the penalty structure for late filing and payments so it will be less onerous on taxpayers with short delays, and more effective in preventing lengthy delinquencies.